Get out your calendar and get ready to save a bundle, ’cause here are Chicago museum free days AND museums that are free all the time.

 5211 N Clark St, Chicago, IL (773) 728-8111

-- Free on second Tuesday of every month
+The Swedish American Museum offers free admission on the second Tuesday of every month

 Free Museums in Chicago